 Every PostToolUse is correlated against its PreToolUse firings.
 Each rule gets an obeyed, ignored, or unclear verdict. arai audit --outcome=ignored tells you which rules the model keeps flouting; filter to a specific rule with --rule.

 Every firing carries source file, line, and parser layer.
-Hook output shows [CLAUDE.md:42 layer-1] — no more guessing why a rule fired.
+Hook output shows the origin (e.g. [CLAUDE.md:42 layer-1] or [AGENTS.md:42 layer-1]) — no more guessing why a rule fired.

 arai why "git push --force" replays a hypothetical tool call through the live match pipeline.
 Read-only.
 Ship new rules with confidence.